 Posts Tagged ‘Legislation’

-The chart shows that in 2012 there were over 850 insurers participating in the Terrorism Risk Insurance Program Reauthorization Act (TRIPRA), writing over USD183 billion in premiums.
-Using the current 20 percent deductible requirement of TRIPRA and policyholder surplus as a filter, Guy Carpenter found that the smaller to mid-sized insurance carriers would be most affected should there be an increase in the deductible of any program that replaces TRIPRA.
+In 2012, there were over 850 insurers participating in the Terrorism Risk Insurance Program Reauthorization Act (TRIPRA), writing over USD183 billion in premiums.
+Using the current 20 percent deductible requirement of TRIPRA and policyholder surplus as a filter, Guy Carpenter found that the smaller to mid-sized insurance carriers would be most affected should there be an increase in the deductible of any program that replaces TRIPRA (see table below).
 Without TRIPRA, insurers with less than USD300 million in surplus would likely need to incorporate additional private reinsurance market capacity to protect their capital and to satisfy rating agencies and regulators.

 Guy Carpenter conducted a survey in the fourth quarter of 2013 with a number of reinsurers to help quantify the amount of terrorism reinsurance capacity that is currently available in the US market for all lines of business.
 At the market’s price, multiline terrorism reinsurance capacity is estimated to be approximately USD2.5 billion per program for coverages that include conventional weapon terrorism.
 Reinsurance capacity for coverages that include nuclear, biological, chemical or radiological (NBCR) is estimated to be approximately USD1 billion per program.